Robin Rhode – Erwartung: A Street Opera

-A multidisciplinary artist known for using quotidian materials such as chalk, soap, and charcoal to create arrestingly beautiful narratives, Robin Rhode will use a set created from reclaimed doors from South African homes to transform the urban landscape into an evocative domestic space, inhabited only by one woman and a man whom we never hear.
+A multidisciplinary artist known for using quotidian materials such as chalk, soap, and charcoal to create arrestingly beautiful narratives, Rhode used a set created from reclaimed doors from South African homes to transform the urban landscape into an evocative domestic space, inhabited only by one woman and a man whom we never hear.
 Conducted by Maestro Arturo Tamayo, performed by the renowned French soprano Carole Sidney Louis and Berlin-based actor Moses Leo, and described by Schönberg himself as a 30-second anxiety attack extended musically into a 30-minute opera, Erwartung invites us inside an encounter of pain and perseverance that threads between the past and present.

 For more information, visit Performa 15.